Visual Appearance Of Mercury, Nickel And Palladium – Chronic Dental Ingestion – Eczema – Post 6

 Tea/Coffee, Chocolate/Cocoa, whole wheat grain, rye, oats, corn, peas, peanuts, dried fruits, liquorice, prunes, raspberries, almonds, hazelnuts, walnuts, sesame, sunflower seeds, marzipan, asparagus, rhubarb, cabbage, spinach, mushrooms, sprouts, pears, onions, tomatoes.

-These foods were removed from the diet, except onions for the glutathione diet.
+These foods were removed from the diet, except onions consumed for the glutathione diet.

-Rye, oats and chocolate seemed to be the worst for causing almost instantaneous visual eczema.
+Consuming rye, oats and chocolate products seemed to be the worst for causing almost instantaneous visual eczema.

 Peaches, blueberries, strawberries, berries, dairy produce, cheese, butter, yoghurt, milk, cream, pasta, cornflakes, white bread, chicken, beef, eggs, aubergine, mushrooms, cucumber, apples, carrots, peppers, potatoes.